 Here is the final product!
 As you can see it’s a perfect fit for the space available.
 Exactly what I wanted to achieve.

-IKEA PAX closet with REINSVOLL doors built-in under sloped ceiling.
+Hugo’s IKEA PAX closet with REINSVOLL doors under a sloped ceiling

 I had some ideas for that, but when I saw an image on Pinterest with a built-in PAX closet with REINVSVOLL doors from IKEA, I knew immediately: I want this too.